StructuralNeurobiologyLab/SyConn/docs/instructions.rst

 .. contents::
    :local:

-More details are linked in the respective chapters but unfortunately you have to use the back button in your browser to return to this page (documentation in progress).
+More details are linked in the respective chapters.

 Installation